 Kebler Pass

 Kebler Pass is a very scenic dirt road through the West Elk Mountains.
-In the summer it is meticulously maintained for passenger car traffic, since it is a vital connection between Crested Butte and points north, such as the I70 corridor.
+In the summer it is well maintained for passenger car traffic, since it is an important connection between Crested Butte and points north, such as the I70 corridor.
 In the winter it's closed.
-Depending on maintenance, the road can have some washboard characteristics, but as a whole is extremely rideable in an aerobic style.
+Depending on maintenance, the road can have quite a bit of washboard surface, but as a whole is very rideable in an aerobic style.
 I don't know any Colorado Pass that has more colorful Aspen than the western approach to Kebler Pass.

 1.(mile00,8914ft) START-FINISH EAST : Crested Butte